Cyprus could be dropped from ECB sovereign bond buys: ECB

 | FRANKFURT

-FRANKFURT Cyprus might soon be excluded from the European Central Bank's bond-buying programme because its credit rating is below investment grade and it is likely to exit its bailout programme at the end of March, an ECB spokesman said on Tuesday.
+FRANKFURT Cyprus might soon be excluded from the European Central Bank's bond-buying program because its credit rating is below investment grade and it is likely to exit its bailout program at the end of March, an ECB spokesman said on Tuesday.

-Cyprus is expected to conclude its bailout programme without maintaining a precautionary credit line, because it can fund itself after three years of financial aid and reforms, Cypriot and European officials said earlier.
+Cyprus is expected to conclude its bailout program without maintaining a precautionary credit line, because it can fund itself after three years of financial aid and reforms, Cypriot and European officials said earlier.

-The ECB had waived the minimum credit rating requirement for Cyprus, but the waiver was conditional on the country's being in a programme.
+The ECB had waived the minimum credit rating requirement for Cyprus, but the waiver was conditional on the country's being in a program.

 So the end of the bailout may mean that the ECB would have to stop buying Cypriot government debt in its 1.5 trillion-euro quantitative easing scheme.

-"Lifting of the waiver/loss of the eligibility for the Public Sector Purchase Programme are a consequence of collateral rules and the end of the programme," an ECB spokesman told Reuters.
+"Lifting of the waiver/loss of the eligibility for the Public Sector Purchase Programme are a consequence of collateral rules and the end of the program," an ECB spokesman told Reuters.

 However, a source familiar with the situation said the consequence of falling out of QE should be limited for the country's banks, since they have improved their funding positions in recent quarters.